shakamaran/nproan/readme.txt

     that just calculates all
 - bad slopes should be ignored in the fitting in the offnoi step
 - add infos to plots
+- documentation of functions
+- just load the prm dictionary in the roan_steps classes, dont define all those class variables.

 -upload whole package to github
 -check if nproanPackage needs to be uploaded